 Sound far-fetched, or the stuff of those trashy tabloid Current Affairs shows?
 It happens every day in thousands of businesses around the world – but the only thing is that it happens with virtual real estate and not bricks and mortar.

-How URL Ownership Gets Messed Up
+How Domain Name Ownership Gets Messed Up

 Your website URL or domain name is your virtual real estate and is as precious as your bricks and mortar building.
 However, there are loads of ways that your domain name can legitimately end up being owned by someone outside your business.

-Another common mistake is if you had the office admin register your domain name online for you, you may find that he/she inadvertently registered the domain in their name and not your company name, not realising the legal implications.
+Another common mistake we see is if you had the office admin register your domain name online for you, you may find that he/she inadvertently registered the domain in their name and not your company name, not realising the legal implications.

 Another way that domain names can get messed up is if you have changed company structures or partnerships – you may discover that your domain name is registered to a defunct trading entity.

 Taking Back Ownership of your Domain Name

 Depending on the jurisdiction, the process of changing the registration can be quite complex and convoluted.

 First – check out who is listed as the registered owner of the domain.

-http://www.ausregistry.com.au/whois (for.au domains)
+https://whois.auda.org.au/ (for.au domains)

-http://whois.domaintools.com/ (for all types of domains)
+https://lookup.icann.org/ (for all types of domains)

 (Just remember that that owner’s details may be obscured by services such as WhoIsGuard, that are designed to protect online privacy.)